peerdavid/remapy/README.md

  - [ ] Create full (or partially folder) backups of raw data
  - [ ] Backup viewer
  - [ ] Restore a backup into the cloud
- - [ ] Search also for handwritten text
+ - [ ] OCR; Search in documents text and handwritten notes
  - [ ] SSH access: Update background image, live view
- - [ ] Decrypt encrypted pdf's to be compatible with the RM
+ - [ ] Decrypt encrypted pdf's before uploading it to be compatible with the RM

 # How to setup / install RemaPy